Z-index (layering) Issues

 Z-index errors are often at the root of layering issues.
 The z-index property specifies the stack order of a creative element.
 An element with a higher stack order number always appears in front of an element with a lower one.

 The ad might expand under content with a higher z-index.
-Or other site content (such as the site navigation bar) might be set to a lower z-index than the ad and therefore expand under the In-page or Expanding ad, as shown in the image.
+Or other site content (such as the site navigation bar) might be set to a lower z-index than the ad and therefore expand under the banner or expanding ad, as shown in the image.

 - How do I know if this is my issue?